sysread/not-papa/README.md

 * Cron job to cancel visits which never get accepted by a pal and notify the member
 * Visits should show location on the pal's schedule manager
 * Visits show names when Pal has visited the Member in the past
+* Add validation to ensure the same account does not fulfill its own visits